 In the My AmeriCorps Portal, programs are required to create accurate operating sites and service locations for their members.
-This requirement will allow for better tracking of resources, increase transparency, align with federal-wide open government initiatives, enhance communication among national and state stakeholders, and build capacity to accurately tell the story of national service.
+This requirement allows for better tracking of resources, increasing transparency, aligning with federal-wide open government initiatives, enhancing communication among national and state stakeholders, and building capacity to accurately tell the story of national service.
+Service locations must be assigned to members within 30 day of members' selection for a term of service.